benrosen/vehicle-for-sale-by-owner/README.md

   <tr>
     <td>A</td>
     <td>Power</td>
-    <td>This system provides the energy required to power the mech's various functions, including movement, weapon usage, and system operations.</td>
+    <td>The energy required to power the mech's various functions, including movement, weapon usage, and system operations.</td>
   </tr>
   <tr>
     <td>2</td>
     <td>Interface</td>
-    <td>This is the user-friendly control panel or control system that allows the pilot to operate the mech effectively.</td>
+    <td>The user-friendly control panel or control system that allows the pilot to operate the mech effectively.</td>
   </tr>
   <tr>
     <td>3</td>
     <td>AI</td>
-    <td>This system assists the pilot by controlling certain functions autonomously, providing important feedback, and offering tactical advice.</td>
+    <td>Assists the pilot by controlling certain functions autonomously, providing important feedback, and offering tactical advice.</td>
   </tr>
   <tr>
     <td>4</td>
     <td>Sensors</td>
-    <td>These systems allow the mech to perceive the world around it, identifying potential threats or objectives in the environment.</td>
+    <td>Allow the mech to perceive the world around it, identifying potential threats or objectives in the environment.</td>
   </tr>
     <tr>
     <td>5</td>
     <td>Weapons</td>
-    <td>This includes any offensive capabilities the mech possesses, from projectile weapons to energy beams or even melee weapons.</td>
+    <td>Includes any offensive capabilities the mech possesses, from projectile weapons to energy beams or even melee weapons.</td>
   </tr>
   <tr>
     <td>6</td>
     <td>Armor</td>
-    <td>This is the defensive shell of the mech, designed to withstand attacks and protect the pilot and internal systems from damage.</td>
+    <td>The defensive shell of the mech, designed to withstand attacks and protect the pilot and internal systems from damage.</td>
   </tr>
   <tr>
     <td>7</td>
     <td>Cargo</td>
-    <td>This refers to the storage capacity of the mech, for carrying anything from supplies and ammunition to secondary equipment or mission-specific items.</td>
+    <td>The storage capacity of the mech, for carrying anything from supplies and ammunition to secondary equipment or mission-specific items.</td>
   </tr>
   <tr>
     <td>8</td>